aws-neuron/aws-neuron-sdk/release-notes/tensorflow-neuron/tensorflow-neuron.rst

 1. Bug fixes and internal refactor.

-2. Bump tensorflow base package version to 1.15.5.
+2. Bump TensorFlow base package version to 1.15.5.

 3. Introduced a new argument ``convert_constants_to_variables`` to the compilation API ``tfn.saved_model.compile``.
-Setting it to ``True`` can address the issue of large constants consuming too much memory in the tensorflow runtime.
+Setting it to ``True`` can address the issue of large constants consuming too much memory in the TensorFlow runtime.